May 29: "Don’t approve study leave for Emefiele" - Gov Matawalle tells Buhari

 Tinubu's spokesman sends message to DSS as CBN Gov Emefiele allegedly plans to flee Nigeria before May 29

-In a similar development, a chieftain of the All Progressives Congress and Tinubu’s spokesman in the southeast, Dr. Josef Onoh, urged the country's secret police to keep an eye on the governor of the Central Bank of Nigeria (CBN).
+In a similar development, a chieftain of the All Progressives Congress and Tinubu’s spokesman in the southeast, Dr. Josef Onoh, urged the country's secret police to keep an eye on the governor of the Central Bank of Nigeria.

 Onoh charged the Department for State Security (DSS) to ensure that Godwin Emefiele does not leave Nigeria for any study leave abroad.